The Fujifilm X-H2 Camera Review - Example Images & Footage

 Let’s Talk Video

 Fujifilm also mentioned that this camera delivers 13+ stops of dynamic range in video depending on the settings.
 That is the case where this only has a 1-stop gap between its flagship sibling.
 I believe users will be thrilled with the results you can capture.
-Even with the samples we shot, I had a lot of fun grading the footage and pulling it in the direction I wanted.
+Even with the samples we shot, I had much fun grading the footage and pulling it in my desired direction.
 It felt like working with a much richer file and something I'd like to use with premium cinema lenses.
-On the off chance you may have ignored the previous Fujifilm announcement, or just need a reminder, there are a ton of new upgrades that this X-H2 inherits to make it a more professional creative tool.
+On the off chance you may have ignored the previous Fujifilm announcement or just need a reminder, there are a ton of new upgrades that this X-H2 inherits to make it a more professional creative tool.

 Just like the X-H2s before it, you have a slightly beefier body with a comfortable grip.The top of the camera has that traditional PSAM mode dial with 7 customer modes that can be customized to your liking.
 You can assign these as a photo or video mode for an even easier operation in the field.
 To the right, you also have a sub-LCD to give you your settings at a glance, though this is not something I found myself looking at often.